Meet The Wolves

 Wild animals raised by humans to be pets, are unable to survive in the wild.
 You cannot teach them to hunt, find suitable shelter from the weather and that at all costs, humans are to be feared.
 If you should find a wild animal in need, please contact a licensed wildlife rehabilitator.

-Say Hello to Denali
+Say Hello to Weed!

 Say Hello to NYX